magikghost/recur-macOS/Plugins.md

 ### AutomationSourcePlugin

-Plugins of this type record and playback parameter changes -- eg for allowing WJSendPlugin to record/playback automation through ShaderLoopRecordPlugin.
+Plugins of this type playback and store (temporarily) parameter changes -- eg this is what allows WJSendPlugin to record/playback automation through ShaderLoopRecordPlugin.
+ShaderLoopRecordPlugin knows to ask AutomationSourcePlugins for data to record and to recall it back.

 ***